-Last academic year was the first uninterrupted academic year since before the pandemic.
+2020-21 was the first uninterrupted academic year since before the pandemic.
 In the year before the pandemic, there were 500 CPOMs entries logged.
-Last year there were 5,000 of which 62% were for disadvantaged children.
-This increase is due to the increased need in the community post pandemic.
+In 2021-22 there were 5,000 of which 62% were for disadvantaged children.
+In 2022-23 there were 6,000 CPOMs entries of which 40.5 % were for disadvantaged children.
+This increasing number is largely due to the growing need in the community post pandemic.
 It is also due to the increased training of staff and greater awareness of safeguarding issues.